Marquette vs. Northern Illinois Predictions & Picks - November 6

 Marquette Performance Insights

-- Marquette was the 23rd-best team in college basketball in points scored (79.3 per game) and 184th in points allowed (70.3) last year.
+- Last year, Marquette was 23rd-best in the country offensively (79.3 points scored per game) and ranked 184th defensively (70.3 points conceded).

-- Last season Marquette was sixth-best in college basketball in assists with 17.3 per game.

-- With 8.9 made 3-pointers per game and shooting 35.3% from downtown last season, the Golden Eagles were 39th and 108th in the nation, respectively, in those categories.
+- Beyond the arc, the Golden Eagles were 39th in the nation in 3-pointers made per game (8.9) last season.
+They were 108th in 3-point percentage at 35.3%.

-- Defensively, Marquette was 218th in college basketball in 3-pointers conceded per game at 7.5 last season.
+- Defensively, Marquette was 218th in the country in 3-pointers conceded per game at 7.5 last season.
 It was 247th in 3-point percentage allowed at 34.7%.

-- The Golden Eagles took 58% of their shots from inside the 3-point line, and 42% from beyond it last year.
+- The Golden Eagles attempted 58% of their shots from inside the arc, and 42% from beyond it last year.
 In terms of makes, 69.5% of the Golden Eagles' baskets were 2-pointers, and 30.5% were 3-pointers.

 Northern Illinois Performance Insights

-- Northern Illinois averaged 12.6 dimes per game, which ranked them 211th in college basketball.
+- Last year Northern Illinois ranked 211th in college basketball in assists, dishing out 12.6 per game.

-- With 7.4 threes per game, the Huskies were 182nd in the country.
-They owned a 34.8% shooting percentage from beyond the arc, which ranked 146th in college basketball.
+- The Huskies were 182nd in the nation with 7.4 three-pointers per game last year.
+Meanwhile, they ranked 146th with a 34.8% shooting percentage from downtown.

-- Northern Illinois gave up 7.2 three-pointers per game (177th-ranked in college basketball).
-It allowed opposing teams to shoot 32.8% (112th-ranked) from beyond the arc.
+- Northern Illinois ranked 177th in the nation with 7.2 treys allowed per game.
+Meanwhile, it ranked 112th with a 32.8% shooting percentage allowed from three-point land.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.